 This position is extremely important, as it basically ensures that a business is operating in a manner that maximizes profit and solvency.
-This role would require a charterholder to analyze past and present data, incorporate projected performance numbers, and then measure this information against that of competitors and the market as a whole.
+This role would require a you to analyze past and present data, incorporate projected performance numbers, and then measure this information against that of competitors and the market as a whole.

 Think of this role as the sonar operator on a submarine.
 You’re not the captain or the head of personnel, but you’re going to make sure you avoid problem areas, stay abreast of enemy positions, and are preparing the vessel for immediate action.
 Those who pass all three levels of the CFA will be able to make quite an impact on any company in this role.
 Passing all three levels often requires taking a review course.
 Check out our exclusive CFA discounts and start preparing today!